top of page

 Conclusion

-Choosing between a wired and wireless GPS system depends on your specific needs, the type of vehicle, and how the system may impact your warranty.
-Wired systems are better suited for long-term, high-reliability applications but may involve warranty risks.
+Choosing between an Advance Modular (plug and play) and wireless GPS system depends on your specific needs, the type of vehicle, and how the system may impact your warranty.
+Advance Modular (plug and play) systems are better suited for long-term, high-reliability applications but may involve warranty risks.
 Wireless systems offer greater flexibility and ease of use but require frequent recharging.
 Always evaluate your needs and consult your vehicle manufacturer or dealer to avoid unexpected warranty issues.

 bottom of page